moq-wg/moq-transport/draft-ietf-moq-transport.md

 (CDNs).
 Additionally, relays serve as policy enforcement points by validating subscribe and publish requests at the edge of a network.

-Relays are MoQ endpoints, which means they terminate the underlying QUIC connections in order to have visibility of MoQ Object metadata.
+Relays are endpoints, which means they terminate Transport Sessions in order to have visibility of MoQ Object metadata.

 Relays can cache Objects, but are not required to.